How many subdomains and threads should I use launching a MIKE 21/3 FM simulation?

 The number of subdomains specifies the number of domains to decompose the model domain into.
 Generally, this number should not exceed the number of CPU cores available on the machine.
 When utilizing GPUs, this number should reflect the number of GPUs to use for the simulation.
 On rare occasions, it might be beneficial, from a performance perspective, to use more subdomains than GPUs.

 The number of threads per subdomain specifies the number of OpenMP threads to use for each subdomain during the simulation.
-As a rule of thumb, this number times the number of subdomains should be less than or (preferably) equal to the total number of CPU cores available on the machine.
+Generally, this number should not exceed the number of CPU cores available on the machine.

 Note: The expiry date for the GPU option in the license file follows the SMA expiry date.